nocquidant/go-hello/README.md

 # go-hello

-A tiny hello world go http application that is shipped as a docker container.
+A tiny hello world HTTP application written in Go that is shipped as a docker container.

 ## API